 Skip to main content

 Programmable addresses enable routing and settlement rules to be attached to a persistent address, which can be scoped to a product-specific domain or affiliated with a user’s wallet.
 When funds arrive, they swap and settle automatically.
 No manual bridging.
 No extra transactions.
-Each programmable address is a smart contract deterministically derived from a wallet address using CREATE2—the same input always produces the same address on every supported chain.
+Each programmable address is a smart contract deterministically derived from a wallet address using CREATE2.
+The same input always produces the same address on every supported chain.
 Compute it once, and it exists forever: a permanent endpoint that can be shared publicly, embedded in invoices, or surfaced in a product UI.

 How it works